VITA

 Veckenstedt, Barcelona, and Elba

-In addition to his work in Berlin, Oppermann maintained studios in Elba, Barcelona, and Veckenstedt in the Harz, near his hometown of Wernigerode.
-It was in Veckenstedt where the German artist lived until his last days.
+In addition to his work in Berlin, Oppermann maintained studios in Elba, Barcelona, and Veckenstedt in the Harz.
+There, near his hometown of Wernigerode, the German artist lived until his last days.

 Karl Oppermann Foundation

-In collaboration with Harz University, the German artist established the 'Karl Oppermann Foundation' in 2008, featuring a collection of large-format oil paintings.
+Together with the Harz University, the German artist established the ``Karl Oppermann Foundation`` in 2008, a collection of large-format oil paintings.

-This initiative is unique among the universities of applied sciences in the state of Saxony-Anhalt.
-Oppermann contributed paintings with international themes, which are now accessible to the general public through donation or permanent loan at the Wernigerode University Library.
+This is unique for the universities of applied sciences in the state of Saxony-Anhalt.
+Oppermann contributed paintings with international themes, which are now accessible to the general public as a donation or permanent loan in the Wernigerode University Library.
 In 2009, the painter expanded the foundation with a portrait of Alexander von Humboldt and a large-format triptych.
-These paintings explore themes of self-discovery, departure, and the pursuit of happiness, as well as issues such as flight, expulsion, and the struggle for survival.
+The paintings deal with self-discovery, departure, and the search for happiness, but also with flight, expulsion, and the struggle for survival.

 Homepage of Harz University